 Speedwell (Veronica) is a well-known and versatile drought-tolerant perennial flower.
 Many different shades are available, and these plants are consistently a favorite of beneficial bees.
 The delicate spires can add a touch of an ethereal nature to your dry-season garden.

 27. Spider Flower (Cleome)

 Spider Flower (Cleome) is such a wonderfully fun flower to add to the garden, especially in drought-prone areas.
 The bright flower clusters are sure to cheer up any dry and dusty garden.
 Soon the area will be alive with bees, butterflies, and even hummingbirds!
 While this plant is technically an annual (not a perennial), it readily self-seeds itself once established so that a lovely patch of white, pink, and purple flowers appears year after year.

 Stonecrop (Sedum) is one of the most drought-tolerant perennial flowers.
 A flowering succulent plant, stonecrop is well-suited to the driest gardens as it can hold extra water in its plump leaves.
 Look locally for a variety suited to your unique climate conditions.

 29. Vervain (Verbena)

 Vervain (Verbena) plants are available in many different types and forms.
-Some are true perennials while others are annuals which self-seed a continual patch of flowers.
+Some are true perennials while others are annuals that self-seed a continual patch of flowers.
 Look for a perennial native variety to attract beneficial pollinators to your garden.

 30. Violet/Wild Pansy (Viola)

-Yucca plants are drought tolerant perennial flowering shrubs.
+Yucca plants are drought-tolerant perennial flowering shrubs.
 They are known for their large, spiky green leaves and tall spires of cream or white flowers.
 The thick, waxy leaves of the yucca help to hold in precious reserves of water, helping the plant survive through times of drought.
 This sculptural plant deserves a place in the spotlight in your garden!